 There are many established UK political parties.
-However, their views on many issues range, and have ranged internally for many years.
+However, they have a range of views on many issues and have had internal debates over some issues for many years.
 This blog post will highlight the policies of the traditional and emerging UK political parties.

 UK Political Parties: An Overview